microg/JGoogle/README.md

 An inofficial Google API Client library, with focus on Android.
 Part of μg Project.

+###Used Libs

+This project makes use of Google's Protobuf Library.
+See src/com/google/protobuf/COPYING.txt for their license

 ###License
 > Copyright 2012 μg Project Team